 If you are a homeschooling family like we are, chances are you know the stress that comes with making the decision to homeschool.
-I worried about not being smart enough to teach my kids, social awkwardness (for me and them) and especially money.
+I worried about not being smart enough to teach my kids, social awkwardness (for me and them), and especially money.
 Money always seems to be an issue no matter what leaps you want to take in life.
-However, it shouldn’t be something that holds you back.
+However, it shouldn’t be something that holds you back from schooling your children from home.
 Our family has been homeschooling for 2 years and have managed not only to continue to make money homeschooling but to also make enough to pay off all our debt.
 I want to spread the word and share with other families how it’s possible to make money while you homeschool.
 No one way fits all, of course, so I’ll do my best to cover all the bases!

 *This post contains affiliate links.
 I may make a commission on anything I recommend but please know all opinions are my own.

 When you are trying to figure out what schedule and what methods are going to work for you to make money homeschooling you must first take your homeschooling method into consideration.
 Things like:

 All of these things will play a factor in the time, money, and overall management of your school/work life.